Henry-Bayly/HenryBayly.github.io/_pages/cv.md

 Dissertation
 ======
 * May 2025 - Present (Advisor: Prasad Pratil)
-  * Advancing Ensemble Methods: I develop and evaluate novel ensemble algorithms that integrate class balancing, structured sampling, and principled weighting, with applications in healthcare and computational biology.
+  * Advancing Ensemble Methods: I am interested in model generalization for ensemble learning methods with multi-site data with applications in targeted gene discovery.

 Research experience
 ======
-* June 2022 - Present: Graduate Research Assistant (Research Advisor: Mark Logue)
+* June 2022 - Present: Graduate Research Assistant (Research Advisors: Mark Logue and Yorghos Tripodis)
-  * Designed a machine learning pipeline (XGboost + SHAP) to optimize Alzheimer’s clinical trial enrollment with multimodal clinical and cognitive data, improving equity and interpretability of recruitment procedures
+  * Conducted epigenome-wide survival analysis of DNA methylation in relation to Alzheimer’s disease onset using approximately 750,000 Cox proportional hazards models
-  * Performed the first transcriptomic study of human BNST in PTSD, revealing novel differentially expressed genes via DESeq2 and limma
+  * Designed a machine learning pipeline with multimodal clinical and cognitive data to optimize Alzheimer’s disease clinical trial enrollment, boosting trial statistical power by as much as 50%, while enhancing interpretability and equity in patient selection.
   * Built a causal mediation framework linking SNPs, methylation, and PTSD severity using counterfactual modeling
   * Conducted the largest Alzheimer’s GWAS meta-analysis to date, identifying novel loci through integration of multi-cohort summary statistics